rrhew/rhew-lab/content/publication/2021a-zhang-antarctic-chloroform/index.md

 Supplementary Information [here](https://agupubs.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1029%2F2021GL093811&file=2021GL093811-sup-0001-Supporting+Information+SI-S01.pdf).{{% /callout %}}

-Antarctic work supported by National Natural Science Foundation of China (No. 41776190; 41976220), National Key Research and Development Program of China (No. 2020YFA0608501) and Strategic Priority Research Program of Chinese Academy of Sciences (No. XDB40010200)
+Antarctic work supported by National Natural Science Foundation of China (No. 41776190; 41976220), National Key Research and Development Program of China (No. 2020YFA0608501) and Strategic Priority Research Program of Chinese Academy of Sciences (No. XDB40010200).
+Note:  No funds from China were received by UC Berkeley or our laboratory for this work.